YashKhairnar/4BIT/README.md

 # 4BIT
-A tool designed to diagnose Lung cancer with the help of multi-omics data.
+A tool designed to diagnose Lung cancer with the help of multi-omics data and CT scan images.